 Your landing page copy should be short and actionable to increase conversions.
-The bounce rates increase when a landing page has many words, so make sure the copy is brief and to the point.
+The bounce rates increase when a landing page has many words, so ensure the copy is brief and to the point.

 Another thing to consider when crafting your landing page copy is to ensure it evokes the emotion of your readers.
-Your audience wants to know how their lives will change when they buy your products, and that’s what you should concentrate on at this point.
+Your audience wants to know how their lives will change when they buy your products, and that’s what you should concentrate on now.
 Use trigger words to entice action and drive most of your leads to conversion.